SolaceSamples/solace-samples-semp/docs/_tutorials/java-client.md

 For large collections, the response will be paged.
 See [SEMP paging]({{ site.docs-docs-concepts-paging }}){:target="_top"} for details.

-## Partially updating an object using PATCH
+## Partially Updating an Object Using PATCH

 The HTTP PATCH method allows you to partially update a SEMP object, only the attributes that are specified are updated.
 So let’s disable the `tutorialUser` client username as an example of how PATCH can be used.